pryv/dev-site/source/getting-started-customer.md

 ## Manage accesses

-One of the core aspects of Pryv.io is the access management to the data, based on an active consent given by the data owner to others using accesses.
+One of the core aspects of Pryv.io is data access management.
+It is based on an active consent given by the data owner to others.

-You can find the concepts behind the accesses in Pryv.io in the [API concepts](http://api.pryv.com/concepts/#accesses) page.
+You can find the accesses concepts in Pryv.io in the [API concepts](http://api.pryv.com/concepts/#accesses) page.

 ### Access creation

-To allow an other party to access the data, a user has to deliver an token linked to an access object in Pryv.io.
+To allow another party to access the data, a user has to deliver an token linked to an access object in Pryv.io.

-To do that, let's create our first access, using the creation method among the ones provided by the API and described in the [Access methods reference](http://pryv.github.io/reference/#accesses).
+To do that, let's create our first access, using the methods provided by the API and described in the [Access methods reference](http://api.pryv.com/reference/#accesses).

 The object used as parameter contains some of the desired access fields.
-A list of all fields can be found in the [Access data structure reference](http://pryv.github.io/reference/#data-structure-access).
+A list of all fields can be found in the [Access data structure reference](http://api.pryv.com/reference/#data-structure-access).

-We'll create a shared access which is the default type, giving access to the previously created stream with `read` permissions.
+We'll create a shared access which is the default type, giving access to the previously created stream with a `read` permissions.

 ```bash
 curl -X POST \